HelpAssistHer/help-assist-her/CONTRIBUTING.md

-# Getting Started with Development
+# Getting Started with Development on Mac OS X

 ## Install Homebrew (Or Update)
 ````